 Companies have required more help in general with maintaining compliance amid the increasing regulatory oversight of corporations — especially for businesses promoting their environmental, social, and governance (ESG) values.
 ESG metrics are a complex system of rating a company’s beneficial contributions to the environment or its surrounding community and even factors in how well a company governs its employees.
 These ESG ratings are used by some investors to determine a company’s true value, but ESG metrics are often contradictory, which has invited additional government scrutiny in recent years.

-While some remote workers have returned to the office, many continue to work from home in countries all over the world each with their own tax implications, employment laws, and immigration laws, which have become a massive responsibility for legal advisors to manage.
+While some remote workers have returned to the office, many continue to work from home in countries all over the world each with their own tax implications, employment laws, and immigration laws, which have become a massive responsibility for legal advisors to manage

 Risk Manager